-Labour standards
+Labour Standards

-At Schmidt Hammer Lassen Architects, we are exclusively dependent on staff members' performance to continue the success of creating and delivering modern, holistic, and sustainable architectural solutions for a diverse and international group of private and public clients.
-Attracting, retaining, developing, and ensuring the health and safety of the staff members is therefore important to the organizational development and a top priority in the strategic management teams' ongoing efforts to realize the visions of our practice.
+At Schmidt Hammer Lassen Architects, we depend on staff members' performance to successfully create and deliver modern, holistic, and sustainable architectural solutions for a diverse and international group of private and public clients.
+Attracting, retaining, developing, and ensuring the health and safety of our staff is crucial to organisational development and a top priority in the strategic management teams' ongoing efforts to realise the visions of our practice.

-The Scandinavian countries are by definition attending to secure labour rights and conditions of any staff members through collective agreements and state imposed regulations concerning employee safeguarding.
-Additionally, Schmidt Hammer Lassen engage in several specifically selected and designed activities to uphold and extend these rights and continuously improve conditions for all staff members.
+The Scandinavian countries are by definition attending to secure labour rights and conditions of any staff members through collective agreements and state-imposed regulations concerning employee safeguarding.
+Additionally, Schmidt Hammer Lassen engages in several specifically selected and designed activities to uphold and extend these rights and continuously improve conditions for all staff members.

-In Denmark, a collective agreement is in place and applicable to the majority of the organi-sation's staff members.
-Minor project offices are not covered by the Danish collective agreement, but the organization has made significant efforts to create comparable conditions.
-National rules and regulations in force on the non-Danish office sites are followed with rigor.
+In Denmark, a collective agreement is in place and applicable to the majority of the organisation's staff members.
+The Danish collective agreement does not cover minor project offices, but the organisation has made significant efforts to create comparable conditions.
+National rules and regulations in force on the non-Danish office sites are followed with rigour.